You created a batch to migrate the mailboxes from Exchange On-Premises to Exchange Online. Normally…

 What to do after installing the Hybrid Configuration Wizard (HCW)?
 After installing HCW, the on-premises Exchange environment is configured with Office 365.
-Is there a Exchange Hybrid test plan checklist or can we start migrating the on-premises items to Office 365?
+Is there an Exchange Hybrid test plan checklist, or can we start migrating the on-premises items to Office 365?
 I recommend using a checklist before migrating the mailboxes.
 You will create test items step by step in both environments and test thoroughly.
 In this article, we will have a look at the Exchange Hybrid test plan checklist.

 I recommend to install a separate Exchange Server 2016 and install HCW on it.
 Then you can keep the Exchange Server 2016 running and decommission the other Exchange Servers.

 Exchange Hybrid test plan checklist